January 27, 2023

 Gatherings and Social Distancing

 Large crowds should be avoided when possible.
-Social distancing of 6 feet between all people whenever possible regardless of group size, including in the dining hall, and masking is strongly recommended at indoor group events.
-Ventilation should be maximized with fresh outdoor air when possible in any area where groups of people are located.
-Independent Living residents should limit the number of visitors in their apartment to ensure 6 feet of social distancing can be maintained.
-Virtual meetings are strongly encouraged, particularly for staff.
+Social distancing of 6 feet between all people whenever possible regardless of group size, including in the dining hall, and masking is strongly recommended but not required at indoor group events.

 Travel